freshdried/react-hot-seed/README.md

 <br>
 <p align="center">A basic webpack template for react projects, with the amazing <a href="https://github.com/gaearon/react-hot-loader/react-hot-loader">react-hot-loader</a></p>

-<p align="center">Based on <a href="https://github.com/gaearon/react-hot-boilerplate">react-hot-boilerplate</a></p>

 <p align="center">Uses a <a href="#palette"><b>Palette</b></a> directory: a simple way to reuse assets across projects à la webpack's <a href="http://webpack.github.io/docs/configuration.html#resolve-fallback"> resolve.fallback</a></p>

 <br>

-Tired of copy-pasting, git submoduling, symlinking, or making local git packages just to reuse a couple of assets across personal projects?
-Just simply place your shared assets in one "palette" directory and specify that directory as a [`resolve.fallback`](http://webpack.github.io/docs/configuration.html#resolve-fallback) in your projects' `webpack.config.js`.
+Want to reuse some small assets across your projects?
+Just simply place those assets in one "palette" directory and specify that directory as a [`resolve.fallback`](http://webpack.github.io/docs/configuration.html#resolve-fallback) in your projects' `webpack.config.js`.

 This webpack boilerplate includes a basic `webpack.config.js` that is set up for a palette directory declared via environmental variable.
-It also works out the kinks of using [react-hot-loader](https://github.com/gaearon/react-hot-loader/react-hot-loader) with the palette directory.

 *Easy modularization + react-hot-loader = fast development + instant gratification = happy dev!*